-India has often been held as an example of a country that offers optimal offshoring resources for major companies.
-For years, the area was synonymous with global third-party services and the benefits of working with foreign territories.
+Mexico and India have strong relations that usually end in investment and collaboration.
+When it comes to manufacturing, India has often been held as an example of a country that offers optimal offshoring resources for major companies.
+For years, the country was synonymous with global third-party services and the benefits of working with foreign territories.
 As other countries expand their offshore markets, they often look to India as an example of how to succeed - but this may not be the best practice.

-Mexico has unique advantages for manufacturing facilities and labor that is particular to the territory.
+Mexico has unique advantages for manufacturing facilities and labor that is particular to the country, specifically in high skilled technological manufacturing.
 By looking at the differences between Mexico manufacturing and one of the world's leading offshoring markets, it should become apparent why more U.S. companies prefer to nearshore their facilities.

 The first major difference between the two countries detailed by Nearshore Americas is India's success as an offshore partner came from a place of instability, while third-party manufacturing in Mexico is currently flourishing due to improvements of regional infrastructure.